Smart Prosecution: How to File More Patents for your Clients?

 You may like to repeat the above steps at different time intervals to notice penetration of the technology in other areas, check expansion possibilities for your invention, and capture the unseen possibilities of filing continuation applications.

 If you ask how these ideas can be derived, they do not require a separate analysis.
-If you have a right team, who works on existing patentability searches or prior art searches, they can provide you with all this information without spending any extra time.
+If you have the right team, who works on existing patentability searches or prior art searches, they can provide you with all this information without spending any extra time.
 In case you don’t, feel free to contact GreyB.

 Happy Smart Prosecuting!